Adolf Weber (economist)

 Adolf Weber (29 December 1876 – 5 January 1963) was a German economist.

 Life

-Adolf Weber was born at Mechernich in the Rhine Province near Bonn.
-He was professor at the University of Cologne, the University of Breslau, the University of Frankfurt and the University of Munich.
+Adolf Weber was born in Mechernich in the Rhine Province near Bonn.
+He was professor at the University of Cologne, the University of Breslau, the University of Frankfurt am Main and the Ludwig-Maximilians-Universität München.
 Weber was a friend of Ludwig von Mises, and broadly associated with the Austrian School.
 He criticised the economic policy of Reichsbank president Hjalmar Schacht in an article 'Is Schacht right?'